-The variable band gap $Hg{1-x}Cd_xTe$ (also called in short HgCdTe or MCT) has been undeniably the champion among the large variety of material systems [12].
+Mercury and Cadmium are the basic components of the variable band gap $Hg{1-x}Cd_xTe$ alloy semiconductor which is the best material for infrared photodetectors [12].
 Three key features condition its position:

 Wide band gap tunability by composition changes with a weak dependence of HgCdTe lattice constant on composition.
 It allows for growth of defect-free complex semiconductor heterostructures consisting of different composition layers which are necessary to optimize operation of the IR detectors at any wavelength within an extremely wide spectral range of 1 to 30 micrometers and temperatures 60 to 300 K. This also facilitates fabrication of multicolour and avalanche photodiodes.